ScreamingHawk/ding-dong/README.md

 Replace the values in `config.json/auth` with the keys from the Twitter app step.

-Replace the values in `config.json/post` with what you would like the bot to post.
+Replace the values in `config.json/post.contents` with a list of what you would like the bot to post.
+It picks one at random, without repeat.

 Install dependencies with `npm i`.